-With these considerations in mind, we are selecting eleven grant proposals with the objective of entering into grant agreements with the communities identified in the Appendix to this Order.
+With these considerations in mind, we are selecting nine grant proposals with the objective of entering into grant agreements with the communities identified in the Appendix to this Order.
 Award recipients must enter into grant agreements with the Department before the recipients may seek to be reimbursed expenses under their Small Community Program projects.
-In addition, grant recipients are subject to all grant conditions and assurances required by Federal law, regulations, and executive orders.8 The Department's grant agreements will be transmitted to the selected communities subsequent to the issuance of this Order.
+In addition, grant recipients are subject to all grant conditions and assurances required by Federal law, regulations, and executive orders.9 The Department's grant agreements will be transmitted to the selected communities subsequent to the issuance of this Order.

-The proposals we selected incorporate the purpose of the statute, and provide opportunities to test a variety of approaches to improving small community air service in many regions of the country.
+The proposals we selected meet the purpose of the statute, and provide opportunities to test a variety of approaches to improving small community air service in many regions of the country.
 The attached Appendix provides a brief description of each project and the amount of funding each community requested.
-As an overview:
+As an overview, all of the awards are being made to communities proposing revenue guarantees, or revenue guarantees with marketing support, as a means to attract new service or to restore lost service.